 Expedited Review Requests

-Requests for expedited reviews must be made either through ExpressO, Scholastica, or by email to the Executive Article Selection Editor.
-These requests should specify a specific date and should be clearly marked for expedited review.
+Requests for expedited reviews must be made either through Scholastica, or by email to the Executive Article Selection Editor, Bailey Howard.
+These requests should be clearly marked for expedited review and specify a deadline.

 The Law Review prefers initial review deadlines that allow at least seven to ten days to conduct a review.
 The Law Review will assume that the review window will remain open until 5:00 p.m.
 EST on the specified date unless otherwise indicated in the expedited review request.
 Follow-up expedites should not shorten the deadline considerably.
 Requests that allow less time may be reviewed more briefly or may not be reviewed at all, as workload and circumstances dictate.

 The Law Review treats expedite requests as firm deadlines in the order in which they are received.
 If unable to meet an expedited review deadline, the Law Review will generally cease further consideration of the piece.

 No single formula can encapsulate the Law Review’s selection process as a whole.
 Factors such as author credentials and publication history are strongly de-emphasized in favor of subject matter, style, depth and uniqueness of argument, and quality of research.
 The initial quality of a submission, particularly attention to detail in footnotes, can have a noticeable subjective effect on the review of an article.